smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 ## **`PUT` /table/{table_name}**

 The ALTER Table API is used to do several ALTER TABLE operations.
 In order to alter the table you simply alter the database object specified by the `table_name` and `schema`.
 To UPDATE something, simply change the value of the Table object.
 To DROP, just remove the object from the request body.
+If no `schema` query parameter is provided, the parameter defaults to the public schema.

 !!! note "__Order Execution__"
     The order of execution of the ALTER is as follows: